Epic-legend128/Graph-Algorithms/README.md

     return r;
 }
 ```
 The function only contains one parameter, `g`, which is the graph represented as a vector of vertices.
 The code is of time complexity $O(V+E)$, where V is the number of vertices and E is the number of edges.
-This is because inintallising all the in-degrees of all of the nodes happens in $O(E)$ time, then picking all of the nodes with an in-degree of zero requires $O(V)$ time, then substracting the in-degree of all of the vertices takes again $O(E)$ time and popping all of the items from the queue takes another $O(V)$ time.
+This is because initialising all the in-degrees of all of the nodes happens in $O(E)$ time, then picking all of the nodes with an in-degree of zero requires $O(V)$ time, then subtracting the in-degree of all of the vertices takes again $O(E)$ time and popping all of the items from the queue takes another $O(V)$ time.
 Checking for if the graph is not a DAG at the end takes constant time, so in total, the time complexity ends up being $O(V+E)$.
 The space complexity is just $O(V)$ due to the queue, the final result and the map keeping track of the in-degree, all three of which take up $O(V)$ size.

 ## Minimum Spanning Tree

 ### Kruskal

 ### Prim

   ## Strongly Connected Components